guardian/dotcom-rendering/README.md

 > Note: This is only being used for dotcom-rendering and common-rendering, not apps-rendering

-When updating, adding, or removing packages for a specific sub-project (e.g dotcom-rendering), it should be done with the `yarn workspace` command.
+When updating, adding, or removing packages for a specific sub-project (e.g dotcom-rendering), it should be done with the `yarn workspace` command in the root directory.

-Some examples (all run in ROOT directory)
+Some examples (all run in root directory)

 ```
 # General usage